Now that the app is running, and you’ve registered a deployment marker, you can view the telemetry data that it’s generating in Lightstep.

 rootoperation and see that it has a latency spike after the first deployment marker.
 Let’s look at this more closely.

 Click on that chart in the middle of that spike to set the Regression time period to 1 hour prior.
-You’re taken to the Comparison view where you can use analysis tools to determine the cause of latency.
+You’re taken to the RCA (root cause analysis) view where you can use analysis tools to determine the cause of latency.